aaupov/aaupov.github.io/_posts/2022-11-12-bolt-chromium.md

 The steps are described on BOLT's GitHub page: [Step 1: Collect Profile](https://github.com/llvm/llvm-project/tree/main/bolt#step-1-collect-profile).

 It took me several iterations to figure out the sampling rate which can be adjusted with -c/-F flags for perf record.
-I ended up not adding them at all and instead increasing the workload.
+I ended up with sampling frequency of 10Khz (`-F 10000`) to increase the quantity of collected profile.

 The representative workload is borrowed from PGO build guide here: [Run representative benchmarks to produce profiles](https://chromium.googlesource.com/chromium/src.git/+/refs/heads/main/docs/pgo.md#generating-pgo-profiles)